p/vcproj2cmake/README.txt

-vcproj2cmake now contains a mechanism (added as targets to the build environment) for _automatically_ triggered re-conversion of files whenever the backing .vcproj file received some updates.
+vcproj2cmake now contains a mechanism (added as targets to the build environment) for _automatically_ triggered re-conversion of files whenever the backing .vc[x]proj file received some updates.
 This is implemented in function cmake/Modules/vcproj2cmake_func.cmake/v2c_rebuild_on_update() This internal mechanism is enabled by default - you may modify the CMake cache variable